bratzelk/Movie-Info/README.md

-This is the ReadMe for Movie Info 0.1
+This is the ReadMe for Movie Info 0.2
 By Kim Bratzel 2012

-Movie Info currently loops through a folder of movies, it looks at all filenames and directory names (not nested) and looks up the movie's IMDB rating.
-It then outputs every movie which it matches and returns the rating value.
+Movie Info currently loops through a folder of movies, it looks at all filenames and directory names within this folder and uses this information to looks up each movie on IMDB.

--Currently in its infancy
--Hard coded directory
--Very Simple Output

-TODO:

--Sort output by order of highest rating.
--Get more data from IMDB (description etc etc)
--Also get data from other sources (Rotten Tomatoes) -...
+It then outputs every movie's title which it matched and returns them in order of their IMDB rating.

+It can now also output a much more advanced web page with details on all of the matched movies.
+The web pages allows you to sort by any of the IMDB attributes and it includes an image of each movie's poster, so you can visualise your collection!